elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-importance-of-genetic-counseling-in-the-context-of-genetic-testing.md

 url: /learn/education-studies/questions/what-is-the-importance-of-genetic-counseling-in-the-context-of-genetic-testing
 score: -1.0
 related_article1:
-    id: 167907
+    id: 167910
-    title: Explain Mendelian inheritance and the significance of dihybrid crosses.
+    title: >-
+        What are the ethical considerations in genetic disease research?
     subject: Education Studies
-    url: /learn/education-studies/questions/explain-mendelian-inheritance-and-the-significance-of-dihybrid-crosses
+    url: /learn/education-studies/questions/what-are-the-ethical-considerations-in-genetic-disease-research
 related_article2:
-    id: 167899
+    id: 167896
-    title: Explain the process of meiosis and its significance in genetic variation.
+    title: >-
+        What are the key chromosomal abnormalities associated with Down Syndrome?
     subject: Education Studies
-    url: /learn/education-studies/questions/explain-the-process-of-meiosis-and-its-significance-in-genetic-variation
+    url: /learn/education-studies/questions/what-are-the-key-chromosomal-abnormalities-associated-with-down-syndrome
 related_article3:
     id: 167906
+    title: >-
-    title: Differentiate between point mutations and frameshift mutations.
+        Differentiate between point mutations and frameshift mutations.
     subject: Education Studies
     url: /learn/education-studies/questions/differentiate-between-point-mutations-and-frameshift-mutations
 related_article4:
-    id: 167906
+    id: 167903
-    title: Differentiate between point mutations and frameshift mutations.
+    title: >-
+        What are the different types of RNA and their roles in protein synthesis?
     subject: Education Studies
-    url: /learn/education-studies/questions/differentiate-between-point-mutations-and-frameshift-mutations
+    url: /learn/education-studies/questions/what-are-the-different-types-of-rna-and-their-roles-in-protein-synthesis
 related_article5:
-    id: 167898
+    id: 167905
-    title: Describe the stages of mitosis and its role in cellular growth.
+    title: >-
+        What is the genetic cause of cystic fibrosis and how is it treated?
     subject: Education Studies
-    url: /learn/education-studies/questions/describe-the-stages-of-mitosis-and-its-role-in-cellular-growth
+    url: /learn/education-studies/questions/what-is-the-genetic-cause-of-cystic-fibrosis-and-how-is-it-treated
 ---

 &nbsp;